-Remember that it can be highly beneficial to implement the concept of net positive with regards to your own personal development.
-Essentially, this means that you should constantly try to improve yourself, and finish each day/week/month/year as a person who is a better than the person you were before.
+Remember that it can be highly beneficial to implement the concept of net positive with regard to your own personal development.
+Essentially, this means that you should constantly try to improve yourself, and finish each day/week/month/year as a person who is better than the person you were before.

 For example, if you feel that your bedroom is messy, you could challenge yourself to finish each day with it a bit cleaner and more organized than it was before, until you can get it all cleaned up.
 Similarly, if you want to get in better shape, you can decide that each day you will do at least one set of exercise, so you will slowly become more fit over time.

 In addition to implementing the concept of net positive by yourself, you can also encourage its use as a policy in groups that you’re a part of.
 Leading through personal example can often be a good way to accomplish this, since it can help convince others in your group that maintaining a net positive is important.

 Note that in cases where the philosophical benefits of net positive don’t appeal to other members of a group, you can encourage the implementation of this concept by emphasizing its practical benefits.
 For example, many companies choose to adopt large-scale net-positive policies simply because they believe that it will improve how their brand is perceived by customers, which will increase their profitability.